ssssage/ElixirHand-eCommerce/README.md

 # Technologies are used for the back end development
-For backend development we used Web APIs, SQL Database and Entity framework core.
+For backend development we used
+* Web APIs
+* SQL Database
+* Entity framework core